 Corporate Ventures are typically very different from other types of ventures.
 They are supported by the resources and success of a business that is stable and running at scale.
 Corporate Ventures can include Innovation Ventures, New Market Ventures, Mergers and Acquistions, Downsizing and other initiatives that are very different from normal day-to-day operations.
 Though corporate ventures typically have more resources than other ventures types, they are plagued by unique problems.

-Growth Ventures are the most visible types of ventures discussed in the media today.
+Startup Ventures are the most visible types of ventures discussed in the media today.
 The goal of the Founders and Investors is to grow quickly and to create a business than can transform a marketplace.
-If the business is successful (which is extremely rare), all stakeholders may enjoy great profits.
-Growth Ventures may put little or no emphasis on profit, stability or personal life balance.
-They almost always required third-party capital to achieve their growth goals.
+If the business is eventually successful (which is very rare), stakeholders may enjoy great profits.
+Startup Ventures may put little or no emphasis on profit, stability or personal life balance.
+They almost always elect to use third-party capital to achieve their growth goals.

 One of the greatest goals and accomplishments for some is to have a business of their own.
 Whether they started, inherited or purchased it, millions of people run lifestyle businesses as a means to create income and have flexibility and independence.
 Some become relatively large and may employ hundreds.
 An important distinction for lifestyle businesses is that the Owner(s) generally put "staying in control" above all other business objectives.